Which Came First: The Chicken Or Antibiotic Resistance?

 Excerpted from Big Chicken by Maryn McKenna, published by National Geographic Partners on September 12, 2017.
 Copyright © 2017 by Maryn McKenna.
 Available wherever books are sold.

-Maryn McKenna is a journalist who specializes in public health, global health and food policy.
-She is the author of Big Chicken: The Incredible Story of How Antibiotics Created Modern Agriculture and Changed the Way the World Eats.
+Maryn McKenna is a science writer and columnist for Wired.
+She’s also the author of Big Chicken: The Incredible Story of How Antibiotics Created Modern Agriculture and Changed the Way the World Eats.